 The Lochranza Distillery, or Arran Distillery, has been brewing some of the finest Scotch single malt whisky right on the northern half of the Isle of Arran since 1995.

-This Arran Distillery uses water that’s been filtered naturally over several waterfalls, the best grain from the Scottish islands, and a thorough ageing process that treats the senses unlike anywhere else in Mainland Scotland.
+This Lochranza Distillery uses water filtered naturally over several waterfalls, the best grain from the Scottish islands, and a thorough ageing process that treats the senses unlike anywhere else in Mainland Scotland.

-The Arran Distillery offers informative tours for small groups at their world-class facilities and an engaging selection of whisky tastings at their cafe during the festive season.
+The Lochranza Distillery offers informative tours for small groups at their world-class facilities and an engaging selection of whisky tastings at their cafe during the festive season.

-As you’re heading north, a visit to Arran Distillery is definitely what the doctor ordered for whisky enthusiasts or anyone who wants a deeper look into the distilling process.
+As you’re heading north, a visit to Lochranza Distillery is what the doctor ordered for whisky enthusiasts or anyone who wants a deeper look into the distilling process.